tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_animation_with_svg_and_gsap.md

   <script>
   </script>
 </div>
-<figcaption>Figure 8: A portafilter drawn with a line and polygon</figcaption>
+<figcaption>Figure 8: A portafilter (left) drawn with a line and polygon</figcaption>
 </figure>

 You can refer to the relevant MDN documentation for more on the [`<line>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/line) and [`<polygon>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/polygon) tags.

 ### Using Clipping Paths in SVG ###

 A *clipping path* is a vector shape used to cut out a 2D image, a bit like a stencil.
 The result is a sort of masking effect.
-In Figure 9, a bright red circle (the clipping path) is placed over a brown star (left); after the clipping path is applied, the result is a star with clipped tips (right).
+In Figure 9, a bright red circle (the clipping path) is placed over a dark brown star (left); after the clipping path is applied, the result is a star with clipped tips (right).
 The operation subtracts anything outside the red circle.

 <figure>
   <img src="{{ site.url }}/img/isawg/clipping-path.svg" />